coryhouse/a11y/README.md

 - [ ] [Are font sizes declared in em/rem](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)?
 Other values like padding/margin/border width should be declared via pixels so they don't change and take up a bunch of space when the user has font size/zoom cranked up (which would make content harder to read by making each line very short).
 Rule: If the value should increase with the default font size, use rem.
 Otherwise, use px.
 - [ ] Search the code: Where is `role` used?
 Could a semantic tag be used instead?
 - [ ] Are useful [landmarks](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) displayed in the rotor?
 (Use good semantic markup, and apply roles when semantic markup isn't possible/sufficient)
 - [ ] Are buttons and anchors being used as intended?
-[They operate differently](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#accessibility_concerns). (search code for these tags to focus audit)
+[They operate differently](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#accessibility_concerns). (search code for these tags to focus audit).
+[My summary in a tweet](https://twitter.com/housecor/status/1541037184622403584)
 - [ ] Have we reviewed everything that can't be automated that's on [a11y-automation](https://a11y-automation.dev/)?
 This site lists the status of each thing to check, and whether it can be automated.

 ## A General Audit Workflow (h/t to Marcy Sutton)